yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 ssh -t $SSH_OPTIONS $HOST "curl localhost:9200/_cluster/health?pretty"
 </pre>

-Since we're running with the default setting of one replica with only one ElasticSearch node, the cluster health is _yellow_: there's no other server where the cluster can place the replica on.
+Since we're running with the default setting of one replica with only one Elasticsearch node, the cluster health is _yellow_: there's no other server where the cluster can place the replica on.

 Time to create another node in our cluster!